activefirmwaretools/activefirmwaretools/custom_protocol_decoders/readme.md

 Key concepts:

 - **One notion of time.** Two and only two ways to advance it: `yield from wait_for(cond)` and `yield from wait_time(seconds)`.
 Both return a `Moment` snapshot (`m.t`, `m.d[0..7]`, `m.bits`, `m.a[0..7]`) or `None` at end-of-capture.
-- **Composable conditions.** Edge / level factories for both digital and analog, combined with `all_of`, `any_of`, `not_`.
+- **Composable conditions.** Edge and level factories for both digital and analog, combined with `all_of`, `any_of`, `not_`.
 Analog conditions take optional hysteresis for Schmitt-style debouncing.
 - **Output via `append`.** Each decoder slot owns 8 output rows (channels 0,7). `sample_type` markers (`SAMPLE_PACKET_START` / `SAMPLE_PACKET_END`) let PacketPresenter scripts group bytes into frames downstream.
 - **Parameters.** Each `PARAM:` comment becomes a UI control in the decoder picker.
 Values arrive in `params` as strings; cast at the top of `decode()`.

-The full API surface plus every PARAM type lives at the top of `decoder_template.py`.

 ## Contributing

 Pull requests for new protocol decoders or fixes to existing ones are welcome.
 A good decoder PR:

-1. Lives in a single `<Protocol>_Decoder.py` file in this directory.
+1. Lives in a single `<Protocol>_Decoder.py` file.
 2. Starts with a `DECODER_MYNAME` line plus a one-sentence description.
-3. Declares every input channel via `PARAM: ... | digital_channel |` or `analog_channel`, so the app can auto-enable the right channels and detect collisions.
+3. Declares every input channel via `PARAM: ... | digital_channel |` or `analog_channel`, so the app can auto-enable the right channels and warn on collisions.
-4. Documents its output rows in the header comment (channel 0 does X, channel 1 does Y, etc).
+4. Documents its output rows in the header comment (channel 0 does X, channel 1 does Y, and so on).
 5. Handles `m is None` after every wait.
-Decoders that ignore end-of-capture will hang the decoder thread.
+Decoders that ignore end-of-capture will hang.
 6. Avoids busy loops: if you find yourself polling, you almost certainly want `wait_for(...)` with a compound condition instead.

 ## License